rocket-pool/RPIPs/RPIPs/RPIP-43.md

     - If the capital is insufficient to repay the protocol, the shortfall SHALL be added to `debt`
   - When called while the megapool has `debt`, the remaining capital from exited validators SHALL first be used to pay off `debt`
   - When called, the remaining capital SHALL then be held in the megapool as unclaimed node operator funds
-  - This function SHALL allow any user to call it following a mandatory time delay configurable by the pDAO.
+  - This function SHALL be permissionless following a mandatory time delay configurable by the pDAO.
 The delay SHALL be initialized by a `startUserDistribute` function.
-After the delay is complete, any user may then call the capital distribution fuction.
+After the delay is complete, any user may then call the capital distribution function.
   - If called by the node operator
     - This function SHOULD claim all unclaimed node operator funds
     - This function SHALL be immediately callable without delay